 How can I attract birds to my bird table?

 Successfully attracting birds to eat from your feeders requires consideration on multiple levels.
 First, you’ll want to research what species frequent where you live and make sure you purchase a style that will appeal to them.
 Once you’ve selected a style that’s suitable, place it in a protected area and away from the reach of squirrels or other outdoor creatures to ensure that birds feel comfortable visiting.
 Make sure you keep your bird table or hummingbird feeder clean and provide appropriate food.
 If it’s been a few days and still no birds come to enjoy a treat, be patient.
 You can also try sprinkling seeds on the ground nearby or look into adding some bird-friendly plants.

-Get inspired with our curated ideas for Bird Feeders and find the perfect item for every room in your home.
-With such a wide selection of Bird Feeders for sale, from brands like Whitehall Products, Couronne Co., and Continental Art Center Inc, you’re sure to find something that you’ll love.
-Shop from Bird Feeders, like the the Seed Tube Feeder or the Wood Link Brushed Copper Mini Bird Feeder, while discovering new home products and designs.
+Find where to buy Bird Feeders and get inspired with our curated ideas for Bird Feeders to find the perfect item for every room in your home.
+With such a wide selection of Bird Feeders for sale, from brands like Whitehall Products, Couronne Co., and Furniture Barn USA, you’re sure to find something that you’ll love.
+Shop from Bird Feeders, like the Sun-Ray Arch Inlay Solar Bird Feeder or the Small Tire Swing Bird Feeder, while discovering new home products and designs.
 Whether you’re looking to buy Bird Feeders online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.